rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 data to describe how to access those non-local variables at runtime.

-In the below example, the anonymous inner function references the parameter to the outer function, `n`.
+In the below example, the anonymous inner function references the parameter `n` to the outer function, `n`.
 When the inner function is returned, the value of `n` must be carried with it even after the stack scope of the outer function is popped and later overwritten with values for other functions.

 ```
 (def make_adder (n)